More Information About Personal Loans

 You’ll have to go into the bank and meet with a financing officer to discuss the type of financing you’re interested in and review your financial details.
 Dealing with a bank could mean that you get your money more quickly and they might offer more flexible terms than an online lender, but they often have the highest criteria for credit worthiness.
 That means it might be difficult for many people to qualify for a financing from a credit union or local bank.

-These days, online lenders are offering installment options that are incredibly easy to apply for.
-They often have more flexible lending criteria than even the best credit unions and banks and that means that you’re more likely to get approved.
+These days, online lenders and lending partners are offering installment options that are incredibly easy to apply for.
+They often have more flexible criteria than even the best credit unions and banks and that means that you’re more likely to get approved.
 Interest rates can sometimes even be lower than you would get at credit unions as well.

-Applying with an online lender doesn’t take a lot of time and you don’t need an appointment with a financing officer.
-You just log on, fill out their forms, send them some scans of important documents, and you could hear whether you’ve been approved in as little time as a few minutes or as much as a day.
+Applying with an online lender or lending partner doesn’t take a lot of time and you don’t need an appointment with a financing officer.
+You just log on, fill out their forms, send them some scans of important documents, and you could hear whether you’ve been approved in as little time as a few minutes.

-Each lender has slightly different approval criteria, but, in general, most best lenders will look at your FICO credit score and your income.
+Each lender or lending partner has slightly different approval criteria, but, in general, most best lenders or lending partners will look at your FICO credit score and your income.
 The higher your income and credit score, the more likely you are to get approved for an unsecured financing.

-Online companies tend to be more willing to lend to borrowers who don’t have ideal credit scores, and they’re also starting to use additional criteria in order to make their lending decisions.
+Online companies tend to be more willing to approve borrowers who don’t have ideal credit scores, and they’re also starting to use additional criteria in order to make their credit decisions.

 In fact, some online companies like SoFi and Earnest don’t use FICO credit scores to determine their lending decisions and instead focus on things like cash flow, savings, income potential, and employment history.
 These factors can make originating unsecured debt easier.